Functions for Working with Strings

 leftUTF8

-Returns a substring of a UTF-8 encoded string s
+Returns a substring of a UTF-8 encoded string s with a specified offset starting from the left.

 Syntax